Recent Longevity News for the seven days ending

 adolescents lacking vitamin D, study suggests - Science Daily, 4/28/11 -

-"For this retrospective study, Harel and his co-authors explored the prevalence
+"For this retrospective study, Harel and his co-authors

-of low vitamin D status among 68
+explored the prevalence of low vitamin D status

 obese adolescents, and examined the impact of